About Lainey

 My first novel draws from my experience as a tech insider where, for over a decade, I experienced being the only woman in the boardroom (in Vice President and Chief Marketing Officer roles).

-A few years ago I made the bold decision (or feel free to call it crazy, fearless, or privileged) to do what smart people in the writing world never advise; quit my job in San Francisco and start writing novels.
+In 2016, I made the bold decision (or feel free to call it crazy, fearless, or privileged) to do what smart people in the writing world never advise; quit my job my career in Francisco and start writing novels.

 Since then it’s been a crazy journey.